tonethar/IGME-330-Master/notes/HW-wc-1.md

 ```

 - Now preview this in the browser:
-  - you should be able to see the `<hr>` in the browser's window
+  - you should be able to see the `<hr>`s in the browser's window
-  - because we specified `mode: "open"`, some of the internal structure of the compone t is visible
-  - look in the web inspector - we can see some of the internal working of the component
+  - because we specified `mode: "open"`, some of the internal structure of the component is visible.
+Go ahead and look in the web inspector to see this
   - change the `mode` to `"closed"` and then head back to the inspector to see the change

 <hr>